lytical/lyt-spa/cli/README.md

 **usage**: `@is_directive([name]) export class <class name> {}`

-the directive takes an optional string, indicating its name. the directive's path will infer the name, if not specified.
+the directive takes an optional string, indicating its name. the directive's path will infer the name (based on the path of the implementation file), if not specified.

 the following is an example of a custom directive.
 ```javascript